 - Applicants must have a minimum of a 3.0 cumulative and a 3.0 science GPA based on a 4.0 scale.

-You must have at least 500 documented health care exposure hours completed by October 1 of the year before you matriculate.
+You must have at least 500 documented health care exposure hours completed by September 15 of the year before you matriculate.
+Preference is given to applicants with 1,000 or more hours.
 You can obtain these hours through paid, volunteer or shadowing experiences.
-We prefer that 100 of those hours are direct shadowing of a Physician Assistant or Nurse Practitioner.
-We may have to verify these hours, so we recommend that you keep your own records.
+We prefer that 50 of those hours are direct shadowing of a PA.
+We reserve the right to verify those records, so we recommend that you keep your own records.

 - Shadowing of PA, NP, M.D./D.O.